 - Attach / forward Cover Letter, certifying the relevance of the results presented, as well as their adequacy for the scope of the BIP; that the MS is original, has not been and will not be submitted to another journal while it is being evaluated by CEIP.

-- Attach the Certificate of translation carried out by a specialized company or by a professional who can prove proficiency in English (for non English natives authors.
+- Attach the Certificate of translation carried out by a specialized company or by a professional who can prove proficiency in English (for non English natives authors).

 - Attach the Certificate of the Ethics Committee on Animal Experimentation and / or Ethics Committee for research with humans, when applicable.